runforrestrun/learning-oop-in-php/README.md

 Goal: Improving my OOP & PHP knowledge with free stuff.
 Yes.
 I like free stuff.

 Approach: Find 'good' free resources and learn.
-The good stands for quality tutorials & videos, well-written and clearly explained.
+The 'good' stands for quality tutorials and videos; well-written and clearly explained.

 Rationale: I want to be a Symfony Jedi Master, or a Symfony Mr. Miyagi.